 "The plan worked, sir?"
 Bates asked.

-Bates didn't seem impressed by her statement, but to Sheppard's relief, he stopped staring at the scientist.
+Bates didn't seem impressed by her statement, but to John's relief, he stopped staring at McKay.
 "I'm sure Doctor Weir will need an update on the naquadah generators, Sergeant."

 "Yes, sir."
 Bates accepted the dismissal and headed back out of the gateroom, speaking into his radio as he went, "Security teams, status check on the generator rooms."

-He glanced down at the medical team again.
+John glanced down at the medical team in front of him.
 Everything seemed normal enough, though when he stopped to think about it, after the first few grumbled comments, McKay was unusually quiet.
-No whining, no declarations of impending doom, instead the scientist sat hunched over and Sheppard would swear McKay was trying to disappear as more and more people entered the room.
+There was no whining or declarations of impending doom.
+Instead, Rodney sat with his shoulders hunched, not looking at anyone, and Sheppard would swear McKay was trying to disappear as more and more people entered the room.

-"I'm sure he'll be fine," Sheppard reassured her with a smile.
+"I'm sure he'll be fine," John reassured her with a smile.

 McKay glanced up at the comment, but Sheppard ignored him for the moment.